assely/documentation/profile.md

 <a name="the-fields-method"></a>
 ### [The Fields Method](#the-fields-method)

-The `fields` method allows to list custom fields which will be managed by profile.
+The `fields` method allows for listing custom fields which will be managed by profile.

 [alert type="info"]More detailed descriptions about fields you can read in [Fielder documentation](/docs/field-types).[/alert]